imikua/JPack/README.md

 ## Acknowledgements

 This project is built on top of our team's previously proposed **RoboBPP** benchmark and reconstructs the core implementations of several representative online packing methods.
-It is contributed to by members of a joint team from:
+It is contributed by members of a joint team from:

 - Institute of AI For Industries, Chinese Academy of Sciences
 - Shenzhen University